storyblok/storyblok-svelte/README.md

 The Storyblok Component helper function loads and resolves all components dynamically end enables lazy loading them with the `getComponent` function.

-That's it!
-All the features are enabled for you: the _Api Client_ for interacting with [Storyblok CDN API](https://www.storyblok.com/docs/api/content-delivery#topics/introduction?utm_source=github.com&utm_medium=readme&utm_campaign=storyblok-svelte), and _Storyblok Bridge_ for [real-time visual editing experience](https://www.storyblok.com/docs/guide/essentials/visual-editor?utm_source=github.com&utm_medium=readme&utm_campaign=storyblok-svelte).
+Now, all features are enabled for you: the _Api Client_ for interacting with [Storyblok CDN API](https://www.storyblok.com/docs/api/content-delivery#topics/introduction?utm_source=github.com&utm_medium=readme&utm_campaign=storyblok-svelte), and _Storyblok Bridge_ for [real-time visual editing experience](https://www.storyblok.com/docs/guide/essentials/visual-editor?utm_source=github.com&utm_medium=readme&utm_campaign=storyblok-svelte).

 > You can enable/disable some of these features if you don't need them, so you save some KB.
 Please read the "Features and API" section